Ironhack-Berlin-WDFT-January-2023/guides/git-workflow.md

     git push origin <branch-name>

 Open github repository and click on "New Pull Request"
-Review pull request and merge it to master
+Review pull request and merge it to main

 Pull changes from GitHub repository to your local branch:

-    git checkout master
+    git checkout main
-    git pull origin master
+    git pull origin main

 Delete feature branch after feature is merged: